Business Analyst Interview Questions and Answers

 - Acceptance criteria

-A: The use case is a diagram that provides a high-level description of how the user is able to use the system or software to accomplish their requirements.
+Ans: The use case is a diagram that provides a high-level description of how the user can use the system or software to accomplish their requirements.
 It is an integral part of software modeling techniques that defines the features and solutions for the possible errors that a user can experience.

 - Identify the users